kingalok/TaskTitans/README.md

 # 🛠️ TaskTitans - Command Your Tasks Like a Titan!

 **TaskTitans** is an intelligent, modular command interface built on top of Telegram + LangChain agents.
-It enables natural language task execution through Telegram by integrating with tools like WhatsApp, email, MySQL, weather, stock market alerts, travel guides, fuel price lookups, and more — all wrapped in a Dockerized agent.
+It enables natural language task execution through Telegram by integrating with multiple tools like WhatsApp, email, MySQL, weather, stock market alerts, travel guides, fuel price lookups, Jira, and more — all wrapped in a Dockerized agent running in your laptop.

 ---